 A participant in the Program may request a leave or deferment of up to two years for specific purposes.
-Participants must submit a written request to the Financial Aid Office stating reasons for the deferment.
+Participants must submit a written request to the Office of Financial Aid stating reasons for the deferment.
 Those leaving public interest work for private sector employment do not qualify for deferments, and will be required to begin repayment on their LRAP loans.
-Participants granted a deferment from the Program will not be eligible for benefits during the deferment period.
+Participants granted a deferment from the Program will not be eligible for benefits during the deferment period, nor will the participant receive any LRAP loan forgiveness during the deferment.
 However, interest will not accrue on the LRAP loan during an approved deferment period.
+During the period of an approved LRAP deferment, it is the participant's responsibility to contact their educational loan servicer(s) to request any applicable deferments and/or forbearances.
 If the participant does not return to the Program after two years, the LRAP loans will become payable to the extent not forgiven.